Designer dogs are the result of two purebred canines that are mated to produce a dog with specific physical qualities.

 Should You Buy a Designer Dog?

-On top of potentially higher risk of health and behavioral problems in designer dogs, another major reason most people don’t support inbreeding and breeding of designer dogs is because there are millions of animals placed in shelters, and euthanized each day to free up room.
+On top of the potentially higher risk of health and behavioral problems in designer dogs, another major reason most people don’t support the inbreeding and breeding of designer dogs is that there are millions of animals placed in shelters and euthanized each day to free up room.

 If You Decide to Buy Designer Dogs…

 If you're on a budget, calculate your purebred dog's yearly costs accurately.